andreigue/andreigue.github.io/_posts/2024-11-19-some-thoughts.md

 The same goes for certain watches and handbags.
 You can't simply walk into a store and buy a Rolex Daytona or an Hermès Birkin, no matter how much money you have.
 You need a purchase history.
 You need to be deemed worthy.
 When money becomes more common, the truly wealthy need new ways to stay exclusive.

 Rich people today can buy almost anything they want.
 Everything is accessible to them.
 So when someone finally tells them *"no, you can't have this"*, it creates an interesting dynamic.
 Finally, a challenge.
 Finally, something they can't just throw money at.
 They have to prove themselves worthy again, like back when they were nobodies.
 They have to earn their spot, build relationships, show interest and loyalty to the brand.
 Money becomes just the entry fee to this game of acquiring a status object.

-unethical.
-Why do 100k watches exist in a world where millions can't afford to feed themselves.

-For some, watches are a competition.
-"Mine costs $5k".
-Don't compare yourself to others.
-Instead, have it be a playful competition with yourself.
-If you make a thousand thousand dollars (i.e. one million) one day, why not spend a handful of those thousands on something that will be with you forever.

-A mechanical watch relies on you.
-When you leave it on the counter, it will stop ticking.

-A quartz watch is just like any other piece of consumer electronic.
-It lives independant of you.
-It's dependant on electricity.
-Individual expression. what I collect is different from what you collect.
-I may have a yellow-faced watch because its eye catching, and you may have a white dialed watch because it fits with your outfits.

-You can also just ignore all this and wear a watch because it elevates your look.

-I like what I like.
-You like what you like.
-But we are both right.
-There is almost no wrong answer with watches.
-As long as you enjoy what you wear, it doesn't matter what others think.

-And I think, subconsciously, this is one of the reasons why I enjoy watches. ...

-You're never right or wrong buying a watch.
-It's hard to go wrong with buying a watch (you can go wrong matching it with the rest of your fit).
-As long as you enjoy it, it's all that matters.

-There are watches for any single budget, and that's what I like about watches compared to cars.

-However, we are not robots.
-We have many biases .. .
-And no one is perfect, and we have an idea of how the average person thinks.
-Sure, lots of people literally don't care about what you have on your wrist, but to most, a good looking watch, a nice outfit, .. .
-People will treat you differently.
-If the person you are talking to sees that you are financially successful, they are more likely to listen to what you have to say.
-Otherwise, you will have to do some talking to convince that you are worth listening to.
-Thousands of dollars wrapped around your wrist

-We are not robots.
-We subconsciously gain confidence.
-People will treat you differently.

-To some, a watch is used to gain confidence.
-Or they have to spend some money to be motivated to make some more.
-Or they want other

-Companion item.
-Once you reach a certain milestone in life, you get another one that you like.
-And then in 50 years, you can look at your collection, and each watch will feel like an old friend.

-They keep on ticking.
-Everything is disposable, and even built with planned obsolescence

-## Or Maybe I'm Wrong

-japanese watchmakers like Seiko (and citizen? or who?) beat the Swiss at their own timekeeping competitions (give some details of this, how prominent swiss brans like omega rolex etc were competing among eachother, and then they let the japanese join? or what happened?
-Japanese started off doing bag, but then copied the designs and made them better and won the competitions?
-They  got 4th place or smthn? give timeline).

-ANd then  quartz crisis of the 1970's?

-Maybe, just maybe, I got influenced into thinking all this, and I am trying to rationalize and explain the irrational.

-Doesn't matter.
-I know I have not gone crazy because i am not spending any more than i can afford.
-And thats the key to eveerything.
-You can be into [name some crazy hobbies], as longas you prioritize things properly and do things within your means.

-At the very least, if all this is too esotheric for you, a watch is a nice addition to an outfit.